Cross-Domain Synthetic-to-Real In-the-Wild Depth and Normal Estimation for 3D Scene Understanding: Introduction

 \section{Introduction}

-The task of monocular depth estimation from omnidirectional images has gained substantial attention in recent years \cite{chen2021, jiang2021unifuse, li2022omnifusion, reyarea2021360monodepth, BiFuse20}.
-Monocular depth estimation presents unique set of challenges including handling distortions from the equirectangular projections.
-Moreover, the quality and diversity of the datasets play an important role in the robustness of depth estimation \cite{zioulis2018omnidepth}.
-Although there has been a growing interest for realisitic scene representations from real-world \cite{Matterport3D, Xia_2018_CVPR}, obtaining real omnidirectional images with accurate per-pixel depth data is challenging.
-On the other hand, most existing synthetic datasets are skewed towards indoor spaces with limited depth range \cite{zheng2020structured3d} which unforunately do not generalize well for in-the-wild depth estimation in outdoor scenarios with diverse scene components and large depth ranges \cite{albanis2021, GargBR16}.
-While there are synthetic scene simulators \cite{Dosovitskiy17_carla} and datasets \cite{ros2016_synthia} for generating outdoor scenarios, these datasets specifically cater to the task of autonomous driving applications.
-The lack of generalized datasets for diverse outdoor and indoor environments has left a large research gap, especially for in-the-wild monocular scene depth estimation.
+The task of estimating depth from omnidirectional images using a single camera has received significant attention in recent years \cite{chen2021, SunSC21_HoHoNet, Pintore2021SliceNet, jiang2021unifuse, li2022omnifusion, reyarea2021360monodepth, BiFuse20}.
+It comes with specific challenges, such as handling distortions from equirectangular projections, and the quality and diversity of datasets are crucial for reliable depth estimation \cite{zioulis2018omnidepth}.
+Similarly, accurately estimating surface normals is vital for understanding scenes \cite{karakottas2019360}, especially in diverse and real-world environments \cite{chen2017surface}.
+In fact, previous works like GeoNet \cite{qi2018geonet} and Cross-Task Consistency \cite{zamir2020robust} have shown the benefits of jointly learning depth and surface normals.
+Despite a growing interest in realistic representations of real-world scenes, obtaining accurate per-pixel data from real omnidirectional images is challenging and expensive \cite{Matterport3D, Xia_2018_CVPR, mozos2019}.
+Existing synthetic datasets often focus on indoor spaces with limited depth range \cite{zheng2020structured3d}, making them less suitable for generalizing to outdoor scenarios with diverse scene components and larger depth ranges \cite{albanis2021, GargBR16}.
+While simulators like CARLA \cite{Dosovitskiy17_carla} and datasets like SYNTHIA \cite{ros2016_synthia} and Virtual KITTI \cite{cabon2020virtual} cater to autonomous driving applications, there is a notable absence of comprehensive omnidirectional datasets and robust methods for understanding scenes in various outdoor environments.
+This gap in research, particularly for in-the-wild monocular scene depth and normal estimation, remains significant.

-In this work we propose OmniHorizon, a synthetic omnidirectional dataset for jointly estimating the scene depth and normal information in diverse indoor and outdoor environments.
-Specifically, our dataset addresses several aspects that are typically found lacking or under-represented in prior synthetic indoor and outdoor datasets.
-For example, OmniHorizon dataset represents both urban scenarios as well naturally occuring vegetation and rocks, and incorporates dynamic scene participants such as pedestrians and vehicles.
-Furthermore, we also consider different time of day settings for scenarios in the dataset allowing us to robustly estimate the depth and normals of the scene in various lighting conditions.
-We show through several ablation experiments that considering dynamic lighting and scene participants improve the accuracy and robustness of monocular depth and normal estimation.